Home

 The F Clef (Bass Clef)

-bass clef
+f clef, bass clef

 The F Clef is so called because it establishes the pitch of F below middle C on the stave.
 Whatever line the two dots of the F clef are either side of is F below middle C.

-bass clef
+f clef on stave, bass clef

-The only F Clef in regular use today has the dots either side of the 4th line of the staff, showing the pitch F to be the note on the fourth line.
+The F Clef in regular use today has the dots either side of the 4th line of the staff, showing the pitch F to be the note on the fourth line.
 We also know this as the Bass Clef.

 Click here to learn more about the notes on the bass staff